autofix.ci logo

 Python

-These two examples demonstrate the use of some of the most popular Python code fixing tools.
-We use the @install-pinned actions to install deterministic versions of all tools, but you can also pip install or use an existing requirements.txt file.
+This example demonstrates the use of ruff with autofix.ci.
+We use uv to install deterministic versions of all tools, but you can also pip install or use an existing requirements.txt file.

 ruff